notaryproject/distribution/docs/reference-types.md

 ## Reference Persistence

-The [oci.artifact.manifest spec][oci-artifact-manifest-spec] outlines how reference types may be added to a registry creating a single references, such as signed content to a graph of reference including signed Software Bill of Materials (SBoMs).
+The [oci.artifact.manifest spec][oci-artifact-manifest-spec] outlines how reference types may be added to a registry.
+Reference manifests support single references, such as signatures to a graph of references including signed Software Bill of Materials (SBoMs).

 ![](media/net-monitor-graph.svg)